jblanked/WebCrawler-FlipperZero/assets/FlipperHTTP/README.md

 # Usage
-The `flipper_http.h` file is for seamless use of the FlipperHTTp Firmware in `C` applications and is the root of the `Web Crawler` app.
+The `flipper_http.h` file is for seamless use of the FlipperHTTP Firmware in `C` applications and is the root of the `Web Crawler` app.
 A Javascript library will be available soon, followed by a mPython library.

 ## General
 - Init: